calonmerc/PiFireOS/README.md

   * Change the configured timezone; run: `sudo dpkg-reconfigure tzdata`
   * Change the hostname; run: `echo myhostname | sudo tee /etc/hostname`
     * Your PiFireOS instance will then no longer be reachable under `pifireos.local` but rather the hostname you chose postfixed with `.local`, so keep that in mind.
+  * If WiFi is not available, a "PiFire-Hotspot" network will be started.
+    * Connect any compatible device and connect to `192.168.50.1` to control your smoker.

-:information_source: Supervisor is also configured by default.
+:information_source: Supervisor is configured by default.
 Access at: [http://pifireos.local:9001](http://pifireos.local:9001) with username "pifire" and password "PiFire".

 ## Features

 * [PiFire](https://nebhead.github.io/PiFire/) software for managing and controlling pellet smokers
+* [Supervisor](http://supervisord.org/) software for managing gui and control processes
+* [hostasp](https://w1.fi/hostapd/) software for managing automatic hotspot

 ## Developing